Dead Space Ventilation Vector

-What is Dead Space Ventilation?
+What Is Dead Space Ventilation?

-Types of Dead Space
+Types of Dead Space Ventilation

 1. Anatomical Dead Space

-Anatomical dead space is the volume of air that occupies the conducting airways—such as the nose, pharynx, larynx, trachea, and bronchi—which do not facilitate gas exchange.
-When a person inhales, air fills these passages before reaching the alveoli.
-Since no gas exchange occurs in this region, it is considered “dead space.”
+Anatomical dead space is the volume of air that occupies the conducting airways of the respiratory system.
+These structures include the nose, pharynx, larynx, trachea, bronchi, and larger bronchioles.
+Although air flows through these passages during inhalation and exhalation, no gas exchange occurs because they lack alveoli.

 2. Alveolar Dead Space

-- Pulmonary embolism
+• Pulmonary embolism

-- Low cardiac output
+• Low cardiac output states

-- Shock or blood loss
+• Shock or significant blood loss

-- Congestive heart failure
+• Congestive heart failure

 3. Physiologic Dead Space